kjosib/sophie/docs/learn.rst

 Exercises:

 1. Critique the similarities and differences between how ``Fibonacci`` and ``take`` use the ``cons`` list-constructor.
+2. Explain  why the ``take`` function *always* finishes.
+Don't just test it.
+   Prove it. *(Hint:* `mathematical induction`_ *is your friend.)*
-2. The `Lucas numbers`_ are similar, but they have a different starting value.
+3. The `Lucas numbers`_ are similar, but they have a different starting value.
 Refactor this to provide both sequences.
-3. The `Pell numbers`_ are again similar, but with a multiplication involved.
+4. The `Pell numbers`_ are again similar, but with a multiplication involved.
 How could you add support for these?
-4. (Harder) Try composing a version of ``Fibonacci`` that takes a *size* argument and produces only that size of list, but without using ``take`` as a primitive.
+5. (Harder) Try composing a version of ``Fibonacci`` that takes a *size* argument and produces only that size of list, but without using ``take`` as a primitive.
    Now critique the mess you just made.
    How much harder was it to write, and later to read?